 The ride back to Oaxaca Centro was long and crazy in the dark.
 Of our sardine can companions, one of them spoke English, living in California but having grown up in Mexico.
 She was very helpful and when I shared about the two "ufo/signs in the sky" I'd seen, she said it was very common here, especially near any of the Aztec sites.
 When Charlie told her we'd walked to the stadium to catch a cab as per the tourism center's advice, she laughed out loud and said the place to catch a cab to Mitla was right next to plaza where the tourism kiosk was.
 She said we needed to ask at least 7 people where something is before you'll really find it.
 Charlie and I just laughed.
 Mexico.
-The cab cost each of us 25 pesos for almost two hours ride time.
+The cab cost each of us 25 pesos for almost two hours ride time, which was roughly $1.50.
 I don't know how in the hell they even pay for gas, much less make a living.

 It was 9 pm by the time we got out of the cab and onto the streets in a desperate search for comida.
 A flank steak and cheese quesadilla from a street vendor served as an appetizer followed by second course from another vendor - an ear of corn slathered in mayonesa and cheese plus chile powder.
 We wandered the dark streets back toward the plaza, stopping to eat our corn on a deserted street cordoned off by the police.
 A moment later whistles began blowing and the cops got active.
 We sort of froze, the barricades were quickly moved and a black Jeep Grand Cherokee came racing around the corner and stopped in front of us.
 A white suburban following closely slammed in behind, the doors flying open and secret service type personnel pouring out and around the black suited men who were getting out of the Grand Cherokee.
-Apparently we had a private, front row seat to the arrival of the governor of Oaxaca with his security detail.
+Apparently we had a private, front row seat to the arrival of the governor of the state of Oaxaca with his security detail.

-With sleepy yawns, we wandered to and waited in the plaza for the official presentation, and unlike Mexico, it came directly on time at 11 pm with a short, strong statement from a government balcony, preceded with trumpets and the national anthem sung a by a soprano.
+With sleepy yawns, we wandered to and then waited in the plaza for the official presentation, and unlike Mexico, it came directly on time at 11 pm with a short, strong statement from a government balcony, preceded with trumpets and the national anthem sung a by a soprano.
 That was it, no fireworks or celebration and the crowd began dispersing.
 From the plaza we saw through a window as the governor stood for photos in the chamber, illuminated by flashes as guests swapped in and out aside him.